How the Football Playoff Pairings are Determined — 2011

 When circumstances warrant, a site other than the designated host school's field may be requested by either school and may be used subject to the approval of the IHSA Board of Directors and the host school.

 The game must be played on Saturday, unless both schools agree to play the game on Friday.
 Friday games must not be scheduled during school hours.
 Saturday games must start between 1 pm and 7 pm.
-The schools must agree on the starting time of the game; if they cannot come to an agreement, the IHSA will set the starting time.
+The schools must agree on the starting time of the game.
+If they cannot come to an agreement, the IHSA Office will set the starting time.